contrapunctus-1/ido-mini/README.md

 Plus, some improvements of its own -
 1. If a recentf entry is already visited by a buffer, put the entry at the end of the (recentf?) candidates list.
-2. (planned) tweak `im/use-paths` to search and display not just buffer names but also their file paths, wherever applicable.
+2. (planned) tweak `ido-mini-use-paths` to search and display not just buffer names but also their file paths, wherever applicable.
 3. (planned) show documentation of functions from smex, akin to C-j in helm-M-x